hmc-cs111-fall2014/what-is-a-DSL/my-dsl.md

 question, provide a high-level description (no more than 100 words) of the computation that occurs when someone executes a program in this language._

+Ant is used to explicitly establish a build process and dependencies for Java applications.
+Build processes written in Ant specify named targets and their associated dependencies.
+Targets are composed of actions to be performed on specified paths, such as ```javac```, ```jar```, ```mkdir```, and ```delete``` (among others).
+Ant then establishes dependencies between different build targets and performs the specified actions in the order that satisfies these dependencies.
+This allows developers to easily control every step of the Java build process, from the initial directory setup, to the invocation of the Java compilier, to the creation of a Java executable (```jar```) file.

 # DSL-ness